d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 print(net.collect_params())
 ```

 In particular, trying to access `net[0].weight.data()` at this point would trigger a runtime error stating that the network needs initializing before it can do anything.
-Let's see whether anything changes after we initialize the parameters:
+Let us see whether anything changes after we initialize the parameters:

 ```{.python .input}
 net.initialize()
 net.collect_params()
 ```

 As we can see, nothing really changed.
 Only once we provide the network with some data do we see a difference.
-Let's try it out.
+Let us try it out.

 ```{.python .input}
 x = np.random.uniform(size=(2, 20))